ingig/code-narrator/docs/src/documentation/plugins/builders/BaseBuilder.ts.md

 public async generateDocumentation(options: GenerateOptions): Promise<Document>;
 ```

-This method takes a `GenerateOptions` object as input and returns a `Promise` that resolves to a `Document` object.
-It calls the `getAnswer` method to obtain the answer from the OpenAI API and creates a new `Document` object with the provided information.
+This method takes a `GenerateOptions` object as its parameter and returns a `Promise` that resolves to a `Document` object.
+The `GenerateOptions` object contains the following properties:

-**Parameters:**
+- `args`: An optional object containing additional arguments for the question generation.

-- `options`: An object containing the options for generating the documentation.
-See the `GenerateOptions` interface for more details.
+- `template`: An optional string representing the template file to use for generating the question.
+- `name`: The name of the file or method being documented.
+- `pathToFile`: The path to the file being documented.
+- `folderPath`: The path to the folder containing the file being documented.
+- `sidebarPosition`: The position of the file in the sidebar.
+- `assistantMessages`: An optional array of strings containing previous messages from the assistant.
+- `sidebarLabel`: The label for the file in the sidebar.
+- `saveToPath`: The path where the generated documentation should be saved.
+- `data`: Any additional data to be included in the `Document` object.

 ### generateDocumentationAndCache